65536william/docspring-documentation/docs/api/create-data-request/index.md

 Here is an overview of how Data Requests work:

 - Make an API request to create a new submission.
 Include one or more `data_requests`, with details about the people who will be filling out and signing the document.
-You must include their full name, email address, the fields they need to complete, and information about how they have been authenticated in your system (username/password, OAuth, 2FA, etc.)
+You must include their full name, email address, the fields they need to complete, and information about how they have been authenticated in your system (username/password, OAuth, 2FA, etc).
 - DocSpring returns an array of `data_requests` with an ID for each request.
 - Once your user is ready to sign the document, you make an API request to get an authentication token.
-(This token will expire in 60 minutes.)
+(This token will expire in 60 minutes, so only generate it when the user is ready to sign).
   - If you are sending the user an email with a link, the token response will include a formatted URL that you can use.
   - If you are embedding the signing form on your own website, you can call `DocSpring.createVisualForm()` with the data request ID, the token ID, and the token secret.
 - The user visits the signing form, completes all of the required fields, and submits the form.